bicerfatih/AWSFlaskImageProcessingAPIService/Deploy_Run_FlaskAPI_AWS_EC2/Deploy_Run_FlaskAPI_AWS_EC2.md

 sudo apt-get update
 sudo apt-get install python3-venv
 ```

 Activate the new virtual environment in a new directory

-Create directory
+Create a directory

 ```bash
 mkdir myFlaskAPI
 cd myFlaskAPI